-Panic attacks are difficult enough.
-When they occur while you're driving, they can be even more so.
+Panic attacks are difficult to go through.
+When they occur while you're driving, they can be even more terrifying, and even dangerous.
 It's not uncommon to experience panic attacks while driving, and when that fear hits it can be very frightening.

 Panic Attacks in All Scenarios

-What sparks your panic attacks can be a mystery.
-Even though cars can cause a lot of tension and fear, sometimes panic attacks in cars have nothing to do with the stress or dangers of driving at all.
-Make sure you take my free anxiety test to learn more about reducing this type of anxiety.
+What sparks your panic attack may be a mystery.
+Even though driving cars can cause a lot of tension and fear for anyone, sometimes panic attacks in cars have nothing to do with the stress or dangers of driving at all.

 Note: Phobias vs. Panic Attacks

 For the purposes of this article, we're discussing panic attacks that occur independently of a serious event.
-Some people develop driving phobias, or PTSD from driving due to a severe accident.
-In this case these are considered separate disorders/issues, and while some of the tips below will still help, they aren't specifically written for that subgroup.
+Some people develop driving phobias or PTSD from driving following a severe accident.
+In this case of PTSD, this is considered a separate disorder/issue, and while some of the tips below will still help, they aren't specifically written for that subgroup.

 Associations With Panic Attack Driving

-It's also important to note that panic attacks are also prone to associations.
-If you have a panic attack in a car for no reason at all (meaning, not because of anything to do with the car), you may become more prone to panic attacks in the car in the future, especially since cars are already higher anxiety environments.
+It's also important to note that panic attacks may develop through associations.
+For example, if you have a panic attack in a car for no reason at all (meaning, not because of anything to do with the car), you may become more prone to panic attacks in the car in the future, especially since cars are already higher anxiety environments.
 Panic attacks are often associated with and become more likely within specific places and events.

 Panic attacks are often triggered by breathing poorly and discomfort – two things that are very common in the car.
 Seatbelts and awkward seating positions have a tendency to cause both trouble breathing and various discomforts.
 So loosening up your belt, slightly loosening your seatbelt (safely, of course) and giving your body more space to breath and move can be advantageous.

-Similarly, as mentioned breathing poorly tends to trigger panic attacks, especially if they cause hyperventilation.
+Similarly, as mentioned, breathing poorly tends to trigger panic attacks, especially if you start to hyperventilate.
 When you drive, it's not uncommon to hold your breath or breathe faster, both of which can cause breathing problems that may trigger an attack.
-Try to slow down your breathing dramatically.
+Try to slow down your breathing.
 Take 5 seconds to breathe in, hold for 3 seconds, then breathe out for 7 seconds.
 This helps you regain your Co2 and breathe freely in a way that is very advantageous for anxiety.
 If you find that you’re getting flustered by trying to breath slowly and drive at the same time, find a safe place to pull over and take some time to get your breathing pattern back in check.

 If you have someone with you in the car and you start feeling panicky, don't hold back.
 Talk to them.
 Tell them what you're feeling.
 Explain panic disorder if they don't know you have it (although talking to them about it in the past is helpful) and let your thoughts out.
 Overthinking can cause panic attacks to be more severe, and unfortunately because people tend to be embarrassed of their attacks they withdraw further inward, causing more overthinking issues.
 Talking to the person next to you may be awkward, but it will be much better than keeping it all in and letting the panic attack be worse.